gardehal/python-playlist/README.md

   - add new source
   - add new video
   - add new playlist?
-- using guids as ids works but if manually sorting through files its hard to find the correct source without gui. change it to channel name + source + some short random string to a max length of 20-ish chars?
+- using guids as ids works but if manually sorting through files its hard to find the correct source without gui. change it to source + channel name, e.g. "youtube_SmarterEveryDay"